Dan503/gulp-auto-imports/README.md

   <dd>A string of text that is added to the <strong>top</strong> of the output file when it is generated.
 This is good for leaving comments like "<code style="white-space: nowrap;">// Do not edit this file</code>".</dd>

   <dt>footer</dt>
   <dd>A string of text that is added to the <strong>bottom</strong> of the output file when it is generated.
-This might be useful for calling a custom function at the bottom of the file after all the imports have loaded.</dd>
+This might be useful for calling a custom function at the bottom of the file after all the imports have been loaded.</dd>

   <dt>format</dt>
   <dd>The format setting dictates the format of each import line in the generated file.
 It can either be a string or an object holding multiple named strings.
 If you provide an object to this setting, the <code>template</code> setting is also required.
 Use the <code>$path</code> and <code>$name</code> placeholders inside the string to determine where the file path and name should go.</dd>